sanikapatil0101/discord-rag-bot/README.md

 ## FAQ

-**Q: Can I change the help channel later?**
+**Q: Can I add multiple help channels?**
 Yes.
-Run `/setup-help-channel` again.
-The bot will ask whether to keep or delete the old channel's data before switching.
+Run `/setup-help-channel` for each channel you want the bot to learn from.
+Each channel is synced independently.

+**Q: How do I remove a help channel?**
+Run `/remove-help-channel` and select the channel.
+All stored data for that channel is permanently deleted.

 **Q: Can I change the trusted role later?**
 Yes.
 Run `/setup-trusted-role` again with a different role.
 The new role replaces the old one immediately.